nzakas/understandinges6/manuscript/13-Modules.md

 You may already be familiar with the `async` attribute on the `<script>` element.
 When used with scripts, `async` causes the script file to be executed as soon as the file is completely downloaded and parsed.
 The order of `async` scripts in the document doesn't affect the order in which the scripts are executed, though.
 The scripts are always executed as soon as they finish downloading without waiting for the containing document to finish parsing.

 The `async` attribute can be applied to modules as well.
 Using `async` on `<script type="module">` causes the module to execute in a manner similar to a script.
 The only difference is that all `import` resources for the module are downloaded before the module itself is executed.
 That guarantees all resources the module needs to function will be downloaded before the module executes; you just can't guarantee *when* the module will execute.
-Consider the following:
+Consider the following code:

 ```html
 <!-- no guarantee which one of these will execute first -->